filipmoren/report-dummy/README.md

 added two files, /init.sh and /r.sh

 ### /init.sh
 When the container starts, the script init.sh will run.
-This scripts does four important things.
+This script does four important things.

 1. Export  the environment variable to /etc/cron.d/cronSchedule and change the permissions of the